Volunteer or Visitor Application

 • Code of Conduct & Expectations

-These are the serious rules that we never want to see at camp.
-Any inappropriate behavior that jeopardizes the experience, well being, or safety of yourself or others will be an immediate conversation with a director and possible dismissal from camp.
+While at camp any inappropriate behavior that jeopardizes the experience, well being, or safety of yourself or others will result in an immediate conversation with a director and possible dismissal from camp.

-• Sexual Behavior: No spying, watching or recording others while changing or in the bathroom, touching others’ private areas, exposing yourself, or viewing pornography.
+Sexual Behavior: No spying, watching or recording others while changing or in the bathroom, touching others’ private areas, exposing yourself, sexual jokes or comments, or viewing pornography.

 Be a Positive Role Model